• Skip to primary navigation

 Ingredient Notes

-• Eggs: A couple of whole eggs make the sauce rich, smooth, and velvety.
+• Eggs: Eggs help make the sauce smooth, rich, and velvety.

 Lagniappe Tip: The Dry Mustard, Pimentos, and White Pepper add an interesting depth of flavor to this recipe.